CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

     kubectl --kubeconfig <cluster-kubeconfig> get secret default-tokvv -n kube-system -o jsonpath='{.data.token}' | base64 -D

-Navigate to Operate -> Kubernetes -> Select your cluster -> Operate -> Add-ons and click on your Add-on you should now see your Kubernetes Dashboard and you can login with the Token
+__Step 6__: Navigate to Operate -> Kubernetes -> Select your cluster -> Operate -> Add-ons and click on your Add-on you should now see your Kubernetes Dashboard and you can login with the Token you got in the previous step.

 ![](intersight-04-iks-hello-images/dashinv.png)